 The first time a file is opened, lsp will ask what is the root of the project.

-This can be changed later using M-x lsp-workspace-folders-remove
+This can be changed later using M-x lsp-workspace-folders-remove and M-x lsp-workspace-folders-add.

 To disable line wrapping: M-x toggle-truncate-lines